 In the herd lab, we:

-• Acknowledge the historical stewardship of indigenous people, including Yokuts and Miwok, over the land that UC Merced sits upon.
+- Acknowledge the historical stewardship of indigenous people, the Yokuts and Miwok, over the land that UC Merced sits upon.

 Matthew HUtchinson